Tuesday, 2 December 2025

 Throughout my career, whether standing beside a newly commissioned mini-hydro plant in remote Sri Lanka or navigating tense boardrooms in Canada, I learned that the most important leadership skill is the ability to return, again and again, to a quiet center within oneself.

-The Mindfulness practice learned at a young age endured teaching me that how we show up matters as much as what I do.
-When I meet complexity from a place of grounding rather than fear, my actions become clearer, wiser, and more humane.
+The Mindfulness practice learned at a young age endured - teaching me that how we show up matters as much as what I do.
+When I meet complexity from a place of grounding rather than fear - my actions become clearer, wiser and more humane.

 Renewable energy projects taught me this in real time.
 There were moments when nothing seemed to go right – civil war and violence escalating, policies shifting overnight, investors backing away, equipment failing in the field.
-In those moments, I learned to pause, breathe, and reconnect with intention and purpose.
-That simple act often revealed paths forward I could not see in the heat of fear and frustration.

-Leadership, I have come to understand, is not about control.
+Leadership - I have come to understand, is not about control.
 It is about presence.

 A SUNTEC Agent